How a Freelancer's Problem Became Software

 What HintCraft Became

 None of this is revolutionary.
-It is just the collection of things that actually matter, built into one system so you do not have to figure them out one painful experience at a time.
+It is just the collection of things that actually matter, built into one system so you do not have to discover them one painful experience at a time.
 Kate and I spent years learning these lessons the slow way.
 You probably do not have to.

 The Tool I Wished I Had